 Let’s take the example of sending £1,000 from the UK to Malaysia.
 You send 1,000 to the online service provider’s bank in the UK.
 They then transfer £1,000 from their bank in Malaysia to your bank in Malaysia.
 Voila!
 You get a notification email that the funds are in your Malaysian account.
 Simple.

-Two popular online money transfer services are TransferWise and XendPay.
+Three popular online money transfer services are Wise, XendPay, and Remitly.

 This means you will be guaranteed an exchange rate of about 4.18 RM to one USD (at the time of the transfer).
 So you will get 4,129 RM in your Malaysian bank account.